 Definitions, contexts and comments shown in bistro’s terminological entries are based on literary and web sources and relate to the linguistic/cultural area of the specific term.
 The Italian concepts are therefore supported by Italian sources, the German ones by Austrian, German, Swiss, European and international sources, depending on the legal system used in each case.
 The Italian concepts in German and Ladin for South Tyrol are supported respectively by German and Ladin sources relevant to the region of the Autonomous Province of Bolzano.

 The preference of the bibliographic source is generally given, in order, through legislation, manuals, case law and official websites (e.g. ministerial websites).

 Bibliographic references are available by clicking on a designated symbol taking the user to the full reference entry.
 For more information, click here (information available in Italian and German).

 The processing of the right terminology in multiple languages requires a close collaboration between terminologists, translators and legal experts in order to ensure objectivity and accuracy of the processed content.

-The layout was designed by the Department of Scientific Communication of Eurac Research.
+The layout was designed by the Communication department of Eurac Research.

 Suggestions, recommendations or comments are welcome via e-mail at firstname.lastname@example.org.